21Sandesh/HTTP-Client-Server-Connection-using-TCP-IP/README.md

 - HTML-based client with a form for data input
 - Fields: Name (Text), PRN (Number), Division (Dropdown - CS-A, CS-B, CS-C, CS-D), Assignments (Checkbox - 1, 2, 3)
-- Submits data to the server for storage in "data.txt"
+- Submits data to the server for storage in ["data.txt"](https://github.com/21Sandesh/HTTP-Client-Server-Connection-using-TCP-IP/blob/main/data.txt)
 - Retrieves stored data from the server and displays it in a tabular form on the web page

 ## Project Structure

-- Server - "server.cpp" C++ File for Server-side Implementation.
+- Server - ["server.cpp"](https://github.com/21Sandesh/HTTP-Client-Server-Connection-using-TCP-IP/blob/main/server.cpp) C++ File for Server-side Implementation.
-- Client - "index.html" HTML File for Client-side Interface.
+- Client - ["index.html"](https://github.com/21Sandesh/HTTP-Client-Server-Connection-using-TCP-IP/blob/main/index.html) HTML File for Client-side Interface.

+## Changes

+1. Change the serverIP variable in ["script.js"](https://github.com/21Sandesh/HTTP-Client-Server-Connection-using-TCP-IP/blob/main/script.js) to the IP of the Host Device
+2. Simillarly change the HostIP in ["server.cpp"](https://github.com/21Sandesh/HTTP-Client-Server-Connection-using-TCP-IP/blob/main/server.cpp) line 13 to the IP of the Host Device

 ### Server